-In 2021, the Company amended its Executive Share Ownership Guidelines to include the retention of shares underlying equity incentive awards granted by the Company.
-This is in addition to the Incentive Recoupment Policy ("Clawback Policy") implemented in 2020, and the prohibition against shortsales, hedges or pledges of the Company's securities, or engaging in transactions involving the Company-based derivative securities, as set out in the Company's Insider Trading Policies.
-The Company also conducts an annual compensation risk assessment to identify and address risks in the Company's compensation practices.
+- Incentive Recoupment Policy ("Clawback Policy"), which allows for the recovery of certain incentive compensation paid to our executives, including our NEOs, in the event of certain restatements of the Company's financial statements. - Prohibition against short-sales, hedges or pledges of the Company's securities, or engaging in transactions involving the Company-based derivative securities, as set out in the Company's Insider Trading Policies. - Annual compensation risk assessment to identify and address risks in the Company's compensation practices.